-If a student or staff member has a positive COVID-19 test result, the person should remain home for at least 10 days after illness onset and 24 hours after fever is gone, without use of fever-reducing medicine, and other symptoms are improving.
+If a student or staff member has a positive COVID-19 test result, the person should remain home for until 24 hours after fever is gone, without use of fever-reducing medicine, and other symptoms are improving.

 If they have a negative COVID-19 viral test (and if they have multiple tests, all tests are negative), they should remain home until 24 hours after fever is gone, without use of fever reducing medicine, and other symptoms are improving.